storybookjs/react-native/app/react-native-server/readme.md

 # Storybook Server for React Native
-Additional package for @storybook/react-native to support server.
+Additional package for @storybook/react-native to support a web server and browser UI that runs alongside the RN on-device UI

 For more information visit: [storybook.js.org](https://storybook.js.org)